 Mind, matter and being

-This journey begins from the undeniable reality of subjective experience—I experience—and uses this as a foundation to explore reality from first principles.
-As you progress, you are encouraged to pause and reflect on your own conscious experiences.
-Instead of accepting assumptions or inherited beliefs, this exploration invites you to observe your thoughts, sensations, and perceptions directly, while also approaching the ideas presented here with critical thinking—question, analyse, and test them against your own experience.
+As you progress through this journey, you are encouraged to pause and reflect on your own conscious experiences.
+Instead of accepting assumptions or inherited beliefs, this exploration invites you to observe your thoughts, sensations, and perceptions directly, while also approaching the ideas presented here with critical thinking – question, analyse, and test them against your own experience.
 You might not agree with everything discussed here, but you may still find certain ideas that resonate or offer new perspectives to integrate into your understanding of reality.

 This philosophy is not yet complete or perfect, but as a whole, it already provides a coherent framework for understanding reality and, hopefully, for sparking further insights and explorations.
-So, take your time, keep an open mind, and allow yourself to engage deeply with the ideas ahead—this journey may change the way you see reality.
+So, take your time, keep an open mind, and allow yourself to engage deeply with the ideas ahead – this journey may change your life.

 The foundation

 Modern science has achieved astounding success by approaching the world objectively.
-The scientific method—based on observation, measurement, and repeatability—has provided us with deep insights into the workings of the universe, from the smallest particles to the vast structures of space.
-Through science, we have developed technologies and theories that revolutionised every aspect of life.
-Importantly, much of this progress has been based on the assumption that the world consists of objective realities—matter and forces—that exist independently of our perception.
-This approach has proven incredibly effective in explaining many aspects of the physical world.
+The scientific method – based on observation, measurement, and repeatability – has provided us with deep insights into the workings of the universe.
+Through science, we have developed technologies that revolutionised every aspect of life.
+Much of this progress has been based on the assumption that the world consists of objective realities that exist independently of our perception.

 However, when it comes to understanding consciousness, this objective approach encounters clear limits.
 While science has uncovered fascinating details about the brain and its functioning, the subjective experience of consciousness remains elusive.
 Mapping neural activity and correlating brain states with conscious experiences has been invaluable, but even with these findings, a vast gap remains between the physical processes of the brain and the subjective nature of consciousness.
 These lived experiences cannot be fully explained through external measurements alone, because consciousness is something we experience from within.